Biographies Characteristics Analysis

 Physics

-"for his pioneering experiments on the two-dimensional graphene material"
+"for his pioneering experiments in the study of the two-dimensional material graphene"

-Born in Sochi, graduated from the Moscow Institute of Physics and Technology, has been living and working in Western Europe since 1990, citizen of the Netherlands
+Born in Sochi, graduated from MIPT, has lived and worked in Western Europe since 1990, citizen of the Netherlands

 Dedicated to the great Russian writers.

-From October 21 to November 21, 2015, the Library and Information Complex invites you to an exhibition dedicated to the work of Nobel laureates in literature from Russia and the USSR.
+From October 21 to November 21, 2015, the Library and Information Complex invites you to an exhibition dedicated to the works of Nobel laureates in literature from Russia and the USSR.

-The Nobel Prize in Literature in 2015 was awarded to a Belarusian writer.
-The award was given to Svetlana Aleksievich with the following wording: "For her many-voiced work - a monument to suffering and courage in our time."
-At the exhibition, we also presented the works of Svetlana Alexandrovna.
+A Belarusian writer received the Nobel Prize for Literature in 2015.
+The award was awarded to Svetlana Alexievich with the following wording: “For her polyphonic creativity - a monument to suffering and courage in our time.”
+At the exhibition we also presented works by Svetlana Alexandrovna.

-The exposition can be found at the address: Leningradsky Prospekt, 49, 1st floor, room 100.
+The exhibition can be viewed at the address: Leningradsky Prospekt, 49, 1st floor, room.
+100.

-The prizes established by the Swedish industrialist Alfred Nobel are considered the most honorable in the world.
-They are awarded annually (since 1901) for outstanding work in the field of medicine or physiology, physics, chemistry, for literary works, for contribution to the strengthening of peace, economics (since 1969).
+The prizes, established by the Swedish industrialist Alfred Nobel, are considered the most honorable in the world.
+They are awarded annually (since 1901) for outstanding work in the field of medicine or physiology, physics, chemistry, for literary works, for contributions to strengthening peace, economics (since 1969).

-The Nobel Prize in Literature is an award for literary achievement presented annually by the Nobel Committee in Stockholm on 10 December.
-According to the statute of the Nobel Foundation, the following persons can nominate candidates: members of the Swedish Academy, other academies, institutions and societies with similar tasks and goals; professors of the history of literature and linguistics of universities; laureates of the Nobel Prize in Literature; chairmen of authors' unions representing literary creativity in the respective countries.
+The Nobel Prize in Literature is an award for achievements in the field of literature, awarded annually by the Nobel Committee in Stockholm on December 10.
+According to the statutes of the Nobel Foundation, the following persons can nominate candidates: members of the Swedish Academy, other academies, institutes and societies with similar tasks and goals; university professors of literary history and linguistics; Nobel Prize laureates in literature; chairmen of authors' unions representing literary creativity in the respective countries.

 Nobel laureates in literature from Russia and the USSR :

-• I. A. Bunin(1933 "For the rigorous skill with which he develops the traditions of Russian classical prose")
+• I. A. Bunin(1933 "For the strict skill with which he develops the traditions of Russian classical prose")

 • B.L.
 Parsnip(1958 "For significant achievements in modern lyric poetry, as well as for continuing the traditions of the great Russian epic novel")

-• M. A. Sholokhov(1965 "For the artistic power and honesty with which he depicted the historical era in the life of the Russian people in his Don epic")
+• M. A. Sholokhov(1965 “For the artistic strength and honesty with which he depicted the historical era in the life of the Russian people in his Don epic”)

 • A. I. Solzhenitsyn(1970 "For the moral strength with which he followed the immutable traditions of Russian literature")